-Satisfactory progress through the Ph.D. program is typically made by fulfilling five general requirements, each merely summarized here.
+Satisfactory progress through the Ph.D. program is typically made by fulfilling seven general requirements, each merely summarized here.
 (The requirements are more technical than this: please refer only to the official program regulations for the authoritative statement of the requirements).

 - At least 52 hours of course work, with specific distributional requirements.

 - Satisfactory completion of 741 and 742 (1st year Prosem).

 - Satisfactory completion of Philosophy 520: Logic, or its equivalent.